AkshatMore15/DocQuery/README.md

 - The model incorporates the chat history, retaining up to 10 users questions and model responses, so if you ask about something and want more details, you can just say "give me more details about that" and the model will know what you are reffering to
 - For each response, you can check the source in the sidebar, making sure that the model is not making up responses

-## RAG - ChatBot Interface: First Boot and In Usage
+## DocQuery Interface: First Boot and In Usage
 The very first time the user launches the app, this will be the screen of the app.
 Note that the user cannot send any messages, since there are no documents uploaded.

 ![user_interface](Images/user_interface.png)